 Summer 2014 semester admissions deadline is May 1, 2014.

 Fall 2014 semester admissions deadline is August 1, 2014.

 The Office of Undergraduate Admissions can work with students on an individual basis if the student has all their official transcripts from each school they have attended.
-Please click on this link for more information:
+Please visit our Undergraduate Admissions page for more information: